-(If inspection element is Not Applicable, select n/a) Y N ? n/a DOCUMENTATION AND STANDARD OPERATING PROCEDURES (SOPs) 8.
-SOPs are reviewed at least every 12 months by the designated person(s) and the review is documented.
-Date of Last Review: 9.
-SOPs are readily available to all who may need to handle HD or respond to a spill (pharmacy employees, housekeeping, nursing personnel, delivery personnel, etc.) Describe whether SOPs are available electronically, paper, or both.
-10. Transport, if required.
-(Will be n/a for most outpatient pharmacies) ☐ Packaging ☐ Labeling 11.
+(If inspection element is Not Applicable, select n/a) Υ Ν ? n/a □ Labeling 11.
 HD Waste segregation and Disposal (including reference to following local, state, and federal regulations) (DEP in WV) 12.
-Spill prevention and direction of spill cleanup and control must address the following: size and scope of spill responsible person for handling spills location of spill kits and clean-up material capacity of the spill kits PPE to be worn during spills handling of worn PPE and any exposed clothing under PPE use of appropriate full-face, chemical cartridge-type respirator or PAPR if capacity of spill kit is exceeded or known or suspected airborne exposure to vapors/gases 13.
+Spill prevention and direction of spill cleanup and control must address the following: size and scope of spill responsible person for handling spills location of spill kits and clean-up material capacity of the spill kits PPE to be worn during spills handling of worn PPE and any exposed clothing under PPE use of appropriate full-face, chemical cartridge-type respirator or PAPR if capacity of spill kit is exceeded or known or suspected airborne exposure to vapors/gases.
+Check if n/a 13.
 The hazard communication program SOP has policies and procedures that ensure worker safety in all aspects of HD handling relevant to the pharmacy and ensure effective personnel training in proper labeling, transport, storage, and disposal of HDs, use of Safety Data Sheets (SDSs).
-14. The hazard communication program must include, at a minimum, all of the following: A written plan that describes how the standard will be implemented How containers of HDs/hazardous chemicals will be labeled, tagged, or marked with the identity of the material and appropriate hazard warnings SDSs are maintained for each hazardous chemical they use (29 CFR 1910.1200) How SDSs are readily accessible to personnel during each work shift and when they are in their work areas Information and training provided to personnel prior to initial assignment to work with a hazardous chemical and whenever the hazard changes Personnel of reproductive capability must confirm in writing that they understand the risks of handling HDs PERSONNEL TRAINING 15.
+14. The hazard communication program must include, at a minimum, all the following: A written plan that describes how the standard will be implemented How containers of HDs/hazardous chemicals will be labeled, tagged, or marked with the identity of the material and appropriate hazard warnings SDSs are maintained for each hazardous chemical they use (29 CFR 1910.1200) How SDSs are readily accessible to personnel during each work shift and when they are in their work areas Information and training provided to personnel prior to initial assignment to work with a hazardous chemical and whenever the hazard changes PERSONNEL TRAINING 15.
 All personnel handling HDs are trained based on their job function prior to independently handling HDs.
 16. Personnel file contains the employee's acknowledgement of the risk of handling HD (as part of the hazardous communication program).
 17. After initial HD training, personnel are trained prior to introduction of any new HD or new equipment, or prior to any significant change in process or SOP.
-18. HD training, based on employee demonstration and file review, includes all of the following: ☐ Overview of pharmacy's HD list ☐ Utilization of AoR ☐ Review of the SOPs related to HDs ☐ Proper use of PPE ☐ Appropriate procedures for deactivation, decontamination, cleaning, and disinfection (if applicable) ☐ Response to known or suspected HD exposure ☐ Spill Management ☐ Proper disposal of HDs and trace-contaminated materials ☐ New HD drug/ new equipment/ or prior to any significant change in process or SOP
+18. HD training, based on employee demonstration and file review, includes all the following: Overview of pharmacy's HD list Utilization of AoR Review of the SOPs related to HDs Proper use of PPE Appropriate procedures for deactivation, decontamination, cleaning, and disinfection (if applicable) Response to known or suspected HD exposure Spill Management Proper disposal of HDs and trace-contaminated materials New HD drug/ new equipment/ or prior to any significant change in process or SOP